ModischFabrications/EasyLight_PCB/README.md

 ## Part Selection
 Everything is optimized for JLCPCB, because they are great for (cheap) hobby projects.
 [JLCPCB Search](https://jlcpcb.com/parts/) was used for simple part lookup, usually with "basic parts".
-[LCSC Search](https://www.lcsc.com/) should show the same parts from the same databse, but doesn't add much.
+[LCSC Search](https://www.lcsc.com/) should show the same parts from the same database, but doesn't add much.
 [JLCParts](https://yaqwsx.github.io/jlcparts/#/) was used to find more complex parts.
 [easyeda2kicad](https://github.com/uPesy/easyeda2kicad.py) to import parts into KiCAD.
+You should use generic footprints & symbols for simple parts instead.

 Basic parts are given preference, because they are cheaper for assembly service.